• City of Tacoma QA

 SRTS Engineering efforts include construction improvements, school zones and crosswalk striping, and school zone beacons.

-The City of Tacoma uses the Safe Routes to School (SRTS) Action Plan’s school prioritization analysis to make physical improvements in order of priority and based on available funding.
-We are happy to announce the following schools have received funding through the Safe Routes to School Program, or through partnership with other City of Tacoma departments' efforts.
+We are happy to announce the following projects have received funding through the Safe Routes to School Program, or through partnership with other City of Tacoma departments' efforts.

 School